FloatingArrayDesign/FAModel/famodel/ontology/README.md

 ### Array Cables

 This section provides a straightforward and compact way to define the power cables in the array.
-For each end (A and B) of the cable, it specifies the turbine (matching and ID in the array table) or substation (matching an ID in the substation section) attached to, the [Top Level Cables](#top-level-cables) used, the heading of the cable at the attachment of each end, any cable routing, and length adjustment.
+The CableID refers to an entry in the [Top Level Cables](#top-level-cables) section.
+For each end (A and B) of the cable, it specifies the turbine (matching an ID in the [array table](#array-layout)) or substation (matching an ID in the [substation](#substations) section) it is attached to.

-A 0-degree heading aligns with North and rotates clockwise.
+HeadingA and headingB refer to the heading of the cable at the attachment of each end, using headings relative to the heading of the platform or substation it is connected to, running clockwise.
+Cable routing and length adjustment information is also included.

 The route refers to a route specified in the [Cable Routing](#cable-routing) section.
-If there is no routing for a given cable, 'NA' may be used in its place The CableID refers to an entry in the [Top Level Cables](#top-level-cables) section.
+If there is no routing for a given cable, 'NA' may be used in its place.

-Additional detail related to subsections of the top level cable, and joints are in the [Cables](#cables) section.
+Additional detail related to subsections of the top level cable, and joints is in the [Cables](#cables) section.

 ```yaml